Isocrotonic acid

 Isocrotonic acid (also known as quartenylic acid; formally named (Z)-2-butenoic acid) is the cis isomer of crotonic acid.
-It is an oil, possessing a smell similar to that of brown sugar.
-It boils at 171.9 °C, concomitant with conversion into crotonic acid.
-Isomerization is complete when the cis acid is heated to 170–180 °C in a sealed tube.
+It is an oil, possessing an odor similar to that of brown sugar.
+At its boiling point of 171.9 °C, it converts into crotonic acid.
+The compound can be prepared from 1,3-dibromo-2-butanone via the Favorskii rearrangement.

+Related compounds

+Ethyl isocrotonate can be prepared by semihydrogenation of ethyl tetrolate.

 Rudolph Fittig and Hugo Erdmann showed that the γ-phenyl structural analog of isocrotonic acid forms α-naphthol when dehydrated, an observation that provided useful evidence in understanding the nature of naphthalene.